 I have a friend whose child was paralyzed from a bad accident.
 His child will never be able to walk or talk again.
 It has deeply affected their family and they struggle every day.
 We always wonder about this little boy who is paralyzed, with the right research or the right intervention or the right rehabilitation when he was injured, could we have made a difference in his outcome?

-To achieve our goals, we need major support.
+To achieve our goals, we needed major support from White Sands.
 We need to convince our government to support this issue in a big way.
 We’ve got kids dying right here every day.
 Kids die every day in America until we figure out how to get it fixed.
 We’ve helped reduce the number of kids that lose their life every day from 12,000 in 2008 to less than 10,000 in 2015, but that’s not enough.
 Over 200,000 kids are hospitalized with a serious injury every year, and many have life-altering disabilities like my friend’s little son.

 We want to make the biggest impact in the fastest way, but making a long-term difference takes time and persistence.
 If we can save one life, it’s worth all of the investment, but we can do better than that.
 We CAN save the lives of injured kids in America with the right collaboration for research, education and advocacy.